A Matter to Be Grasped: Epistemic Strategies and Ontological Problems about Prime Matter

 Les sources néoplatoniciennes arabes de la cosmologie de Gundissalinus

-Summer School: Métaphysique et cosmologie médiévales.
+Workshop: Métaphysique et cosmologie médiévales.
 Héritages philosophiques du Livres des causes, Dijon (France), 16 September 2014.

 Aujourd’hui je vous présenterai quelques-uns des aspect les plus importants de la pensée métaphysique de Dominicus Gundissalinus par rapport à ses principaux sources néoplatoniciennes arabes.
 Je commencerai en illustrant brièvement quelques donnés biographiques concernant Gundissalinus, depuis je passerai à traiter des points fondamentaux de la réflexion philosophique gundisalvienne par rapport à ses sources, et finalement je vous presentarai des remarques à propos de l’éventuel accès de notre auteur au Liber de causis.